kartoza/bims-website/docs/src/administrator/biodiversity-data/physico-chemical-data.md

 **Check the document upload link is correct**.
 Note the Document Upload Link is obtained after the report is added.
 Reports are only uploaded when there is no DOI or URL to link the data to.

-[Checking for duplicate occurrence records](https://docs.rbis.kartoza.com/batch-importing-taxon-occurrence-data-bims/dealing-unique-identifiers/).
-Use this formula for checking for duplicates.
+**Checking for duplicate occurrence records** Use this formula for checking for duplicates.
 This is a combination of Site description, latitude, longitude, sampling date, Chem code, author, year, source and title.
 Copy and paste the formula below into a new column at the end and name it “Duplicate check”.

 ```
 =CONCATENATE(E2,G2,H2,I2,Q2,T2,W2,X2,Y2,Z2)